danfuzz/bayou/doc/coding-conventions.md

 * Private fields and methods &mdash; This project is coded as if JavaScript will grow the ability to have private fields and methods on classes.
-As such, the an underscore (`_`) prefix is used on names that are supposed to be treated as private.
+As such, an underscore (`_`) prefix is used on names that are supposed to be treated as private.
 If and when the facility is added to the language, it will be a Small Matter Of Coding to programmatically replace the underscored declarations and use sites with the real syntax.

   **Note:** This is an intentional deviation from Airbnb style.